 Nobody can stop the growth of sparkling wines!
 They are tasty, they are fresh, they are elegant; they go well before meal, with the meal and even after the meal… And they have already got rid of the “celebration drink” tag and started to be consumed daily.
 Well done bubblies!
 So, me focused on sparkling wines (both professionally and personally), in Vinexpo I’ve digged every aisle to taste as much as I can.
 So, I would like to share the ones that I liked the most and the ones that impressed me a lot.
 This will be like a memo for me to remember them and I would be glad if that helps you too or just enjoy!

 ‘Do you know the difference between Prosecco and Prosecco?’
 This was the first question that I was asked when I’ve approached to the stand of Bortolin Angelo.
 I was quite surprised ‘Prosecco and Prosecco?’
 Then they’ve explained me their qualitative process from vineyard to the bottle, and it definitely deserves a fully distinction between Proseccos.
-To discover these differences in Proseccos please do visit here to see the Prosecco pyramid.
+To discover these differences in Proseccos you can check the Prosecco pyramid.
 On the top of the pyramid, you have the small area called Cartizze with only 107 hectars and gives exceptional Prosecco’s.

 Bortolin Angelo Spumanti, produces 5 Valdobiaddene D.O.C.G.
 They have Spumante extra dry, Spumante brut, Rive di Guia Brut Sommaval, Spumante dry ‘Desiderio’ and Spumante dry Superiore di Cartizze which was my favorite.
 There is a nice story behind the design of the labels and the bottle.
 They are inspired from the vineyard; the shape of the bottle is like the twisting branches of the vine and the color of the labels are the colors of the land of Valdobbiaddene.
 The elegant shape of the bottle which eases to grab the bottle is patented.